jbtibor/SmartThings/D-Link/DCH-Z110/README.md

 - Enable inclusion mode on DCH-Z110 (Press tamper key three times within 1.5 seconds).
 - Start Connect New Device in SmartThings mobile app.
 - If thing is not recognised as mydlink™ Home Door/Window Sensor go to My Devices in online IDE and change device type for the new thing to mydlink™ Home Door/Window Sensor.

+Notes
+Illuminance is reported as percentage (%), not lux.
+Unfortunately I don't have the formula how this percentage is calculated.